Tile Pro, Tile Mate smart trackers get replaceable batteries, improved range

 Most of the additional capabilities come via the subscription plan, including free battery replacements, the ability to manage a single Tile from multiple accounts, a 30-day location history for retracing your steps, and extended three-year warranty and text access to customer service.

-But the new devices also bump up the system's Bluetooth ranges to 150 feet/45.7 meters for the Time Mate and 300 ft/91.4m for the Tile Pro.
-(The limit for Bluetooth 4.x LE is 328 ft/100m.)
-And they still offer the perk of being able to make your phone chirp remotely, even if the sound's off and the ability to crowdsource the location of a missing item out of range with other users.
+But the new devices also bump up the system's Bluetooth ranges to 150 feet (45.7 meters) for the Time Mate and 300 ft (91.4 meters) for the Tile Pro.
+(The limit for Bluetooth 4.x LE is 328 ft.)
+They can still make your phone chirp remotely, even if the sound's off, and you can still crowdsource the location of a missing item out of range with other users.

 Discuss: Tile Pro, Tile Mate smart trackers get replaceable batteries, improved range